kazuki-shin/ambi/docs/prd-new.md

   - Responsive design optimized for tablets
   - Accessibility compliance for elderly users

+##### 5.1.1 UI/UX Development Strategy for Rapid, High-Quality Design
+To ensure a clean, well-designed, and accessible user interface is developed efficiently for the Ambi POC, the following strategies will be employed:

+1.  **Leverage a High-Quality, Accessible Component Library**:
+    *   A reputable, well-maintained React component library (e.g., Material UI, Ant Design, Chakra UI, or a similar library with strong accessibility features) will be selected.
+    *   The chosen library must offer robust ARIA support, keyboard navigation, and easy theming capabilities to meet the high-contrast and large-text requirements detailed in Appendix B.
+    *   This approach will significantly accelerate development by providing pre-built, tested, and customizable UI elements (buttons, modals, navigation, etc.).

+2.  **Strict Adherence to Elderly-Specific Design Principles (Appendix B)**:
+    *   All UI development and component customization will directly implement the guidelines outlined in Appendix B (e.g., minimum 16pt text size, WCAG AA high contrast ratios, clear iconography with text labels, simplified navigation, generous touch targets, and predictable interaction patterns).
+    *   The selected component library will be themed and configured from the project's inception to align with these critical design principles.

+3.  **Focus on Core Interaction Simplicity (MVP UI)**:
+    *   The UI for the POC will be minimalist and hyper-focused on the primary conversational experience.
+    *   Key elements will include:
+        *   Clear and unambiguous visual indicators for Ambi's status (e.g., listening, speaking, processing/thinking, idle).
+        *   Large, easily identifiable, and accessible button(s) for initiating interaction or responding if non-verbal cues are needed.
+        *   Highly legible display for any essential text prompts or feedback, though voice remains the primary interaction modality.
+    *   Non-essential UI elements, complex gestures, or hidden menus will be avoided to maintain simplicity and reduce cognitive load for elderly users, which also speeds up initial development.

+4.  **Rapid Prototyping and Iterative Testing**:
+    *   UI design and prototyping tools (e.g., Figma, Adobe XD) will be used to create initial mockups and interactive prototypes based on the chosen component library and established design principles.
+    *   Early and frequent informal usability testing of these prototypes will be conducted with a small group of representative elderly users (or internal advocates focusing on accessibility and elderly UX principles) *before* extensive coding.
+    *   This iterative feedback loop will allow for quick identification and correction of design flaws, ensuring the UI is effective and user-friendly prior to full implementation.

+5.  **Minimalist and Calming Aesthetic**:
+    *   A clean, uncluttered, and visually calming design language will be adopted.
+This approach generally enhances usability for elderly users by reducing distraction and cognitive load.
+    *   The aesthetic will prioritize clarity, legibility, and ease of use over ornamental design, which also contributes to faster development.

 #### Backend Services (Deployed on Fly.io)

 ##### API Gateway